-Exercising at home is a lot like exercising in the gym—different location, and fewer machines.
-However, you can reap the same wonderful benefits for both your physical and emotional wellbeing by taking the time to work out at home.
-Whether it’s in your backyard or in your living room, getting your heart rate up and breaking a sweat will work wonders.
+Exercising at home is a lot like exercising in the gym—different location and fewer machines.
+However, you can reap the same wonderful benefits for your physical and emotional wellbeing by working out at home.
+Whether in your backyard or your living room, getting your heart rate up and breaking a sweat will work wonders.

-YouTube fitness channels have become the new workout DVD—and so long as your home is furnished with a stable Wi-Fi connection and a smart TV or tablet that you can position in an open space, exercising out at home alongside your favorite YouTube trainers has never been easier.
-Regardless of what fitness level you’re at or what types of shape you’re interested in, you’ll be able to find something that checks all of your boxes.
+YouTube fitness channels have become the new workout DVD—so long as your home is furnished with a stable Wi-Fi connection and a smart TV or tablet that you can position in an open space, exercising at home alongside your favorite YouTube trainers has never been easier.
+Regardless of your fitness level or shape you’re interested in, you’ll be able to find something that checks all of your boxes.

 Not sure where to get started?
 Check out these awesome YouTube fitness channels:

 - Kayla Itsines

 - Tone It Up